owenlim225/pokemon-battle-overhaul-2.0/README.md

 Manages game logic, player data, and battle summaries.

 **Key Components:**
-- `Player Class`: Stores each player’s Pokémon and battle state.
+- `Player Class`: Stores each player’s Pokemon and battle state.
 - `Backend Class`:
-    - Handles Pokémon selection and battle logic.
+    - Handles Pokemon selection and battle logic.
     - Manages health, fatigue, and random events.
     - Logs each battle in a DataFrame for summary at the end.

 ## Features
-- `Dynamic Pokémon Selection`: Choose from a variety of Pokémon with unique stats.
+- `Dynamic Pokemon Selection`: Choose from a variety of Pokemon with unique stats.
-- `Battle System`: Compare Pokémon power to determine winners.
+- `Battle System`: Compare Pokemon power to determine winners.
-- `Health and Fatigue Management`: Players' Pokémon lose health over time.
+- `Health and Fatigue Management`: Players' Pokemon lose health over time.
 - `Potion/Poison Events`: Random blessings with risks of negative effects.
 - `Battle Summary`: View a detailed summary at the end of the game.
 - `Console UI with Rich`: Beautifully formatted tables, panels, and text.